Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddPluginPythonApi.rst

     :command:`pip install peek-core-user`.

 .. note:: In order to use this example, you will need to have the
-    :code:`peek_plugin_active_task` plugin installed and enabled in
+    :code:`peek_plugin_inbox` plugin installed and enabled in
     both the Client and Server services, via their config.json files.

-    The active task plugin is public, it can be installed with :command:`pip install peek-plugin-active-task`.
+    The peek inbox plugin is public, it can be installed with :command:`pip install peek_plugin_inbox`.

 Add File :file:`ExampleUseTaskApi.py`
 `````````````````````````````````````

-File :file:`ExampleUseTaskApi.py` contains the code that uses the Active Tasks API.
+File :file:`ExampleUseTaskApi.py` contains the code that uses the Peek Inbox Tasks API.

 ----